 14. Decorate Easter Eggs

 A dozen eggs and some food dye can make for a pretty inexpensive family fun afternoon.
 Search Pinterest for ideas.

 15. Paint And Hide Rocks

 Last year painted rocks started appearing all over the places where I run and ride my bike.
 It is a pretty cool trend.
 I did a bit of research, and for the best-looking rocks, it is recommended you take the time first to wash and dry the rocks.
-Then apply sealer to them (here is a spray on type sealer).
+Then apply a sealer to them (here is a spray-on type sealer).
 Let the sealer dry and draw on them with either acrylic paint or paint markers.
-After your art dries, coat with another layer of sealer.
+After your art dries, coat it with another layer of sealer.

 Don’t have these materials?
 Make do with what you have.
 They are just rocks!